-When the pagan influence fallacy is encountered, it should be pointed out that it is, in fact, a fallacy.
-To help make this clear to a religious person committing it, it may be helpful to illustrate with cases where the pagan influence fallacy could be committed against his own position (e.g., the practice of circumcision was practiced in the ancient world by a number of peoples—including the Egyptians—but few Jews or Christians would say that its divinely authorized use in Israel was an example of “pagan corruption”).
+When the pagan influence fallacy is encountered, to make it clear to a religious person committing it, it may be helpful to illustrate with cases where the pagan influence fallacy could be committed against his own position (e.g., the practice of circumcision was practiced in the ancient world by a number of peoples—including the Egyptians—but few Jews or Christians would say that its divinely authorized use in Israel was an example of “pagan corruption”).

 To help a secular person see the fallacy involved, one might point to a parallel case of the genetic fallacy involving those of his perspective (e.g., “Nobody should accept this particular scientific theory because it was developed by an atheist”).

-Whenever one encounters a proposed example of pagan influence, one should demand that its existence be properly documented, not just asserted.
-The danger of accepting an inaccurate claim is too great.
-The amount of misinformation in this area is great enough that it is advisable never to accept a reported parallel as true unless it can be demonstrated from primary source documents or through reliable, scholarly secondary sources.
+Whenever one encounters a proposed example of pagan influence, one should demand that its existence be properly documented from primary sources or through reliable, scholarly secondary sources.
 After receiving documentation supporting the claim of a pagan parallel, one should ask a number of questions:

 Similarly, the early Christians who adopted the cross as a symbol did not do so because it was a pagan religious symbol (the pagan cultures which use it as a symbol, notably in East Asia and the Americas, had no influence on the early Christians).
-The cross was used as a Christian symbol because Christ died on a cross—his execution being regarded as a bad thing in itself, in fact, an infinite injustice—but one from which he brought life for the world.
+The cross was used as a Christian symbol because Christ died on a cross.
 Christians did not adopt it because it was a pagan symbol they liked and wanted to copy.

 Examples of negative parallels are often found in Genesis.
 For instance, the Flood narrative (Gen. 6-9) has parallels to pagan flood stories, but is written so that it refutes ideas in them.
-Thus Genesis attributes the flood to human sin (6:5-7), not overpopulation, as Atrahasis’ Epic and the Greek poem Cypria did (I. Kikawada & A. Quinn).
+Thus Genesis attributes the flood to human sin (6:5-7), not overpopulation, as Atrahasis’ Epic and the Greek poem Cypria did.
 The presence of flood stories in cultures around the world does not undermine the validity of the biblical narrative, but lends it more credence.

 Historical truth prevails

 Ultimately, all attempts to prove Catholicism “pagan” fail.
-Catholic doctrines are neither borrowed from the mystery religions nor introduced from pagans after the conversion of Constantine.
 To make a charge of paganism stick, one must be able to show more than a similarity between something in the Church and something in the non-Christian world.
 One must be able to demonstrate a legitimate connection between the two, showing clearly that one is a result of the other, and that there is something wrong with the non-Christian item.